Your Complete Guide to the 4 Stages of Garment Manufacturing

 Form Your Bill of Materials (BOM)

-Creating a thorough bill of materials (BOM) means you’ll never be short a button when it comes time for production.
-A BOM is a list or spreadsheet that charts every single item, no matter how small, required to craft your garments.
+Creating a thorough Bill of Materials (BOM) means you’ll never be short a button when it comes time for production.
+A Bill of Materials is a list or spreadsheet that charts every single item — no matter how small — required to craft your garments.
 These items can be zippers, threads, embellishments, buttons, clasps, and more.
 The BOM is a necessary part of the tech pack you deliver to your garment manufacturing team.

-Techpacker, an online tool for creating professional tech packs, mentions how helpful the BOM is as a communication and organization tool between you and the manufacturer.
-Akin to following a recipe, says the site, if it’s not on the list it won’t end up in the dish, or in this case, on the production room floor.
+Techpacker, an online tool for creating professional tech packs, mentions how helpful tech packs are as a communication and organization tool between you and the manufacturer.
+Akin to following a recipe, if it’s not on the list it won’t end up in the dish — or in this case, on the production room floor.

 The measurement table is a spreadsheet that keeps track of all measurements for each component of your garment.
 From chest circumference to strap widths, the rows in your measurement table are there to display the specific parts of your clothing that need a measurement assigned.